nechoventsi/rysize/README.md

 An example resizing by width goes like this:

-    rysize --width 800 /home/user/containing-folder
+    rysize --width 800 --path /home/user/containing-folder

 To check out functionallity without installation, try the following (note you'll have to have *Click* and *Pillow* installed):

-    python3 rysize.py --width 800 /home/user/containing-folder
+    python3 rysize.py --width 800 --path /home/user/containing-folder

-If the path isn't given, then *rysize* will prompt for it afterwards.
-No need to specify width *and* height simultaneously &mdash; rysize maintains aspect ratio by default.
+- If the path isn't given, then *rysize* will prompt for it afterwards.
+- No need to specify width *and* height simultaneously --- *rysize* maintains aspect ratio by default.

 *rysize* currently handles **jpg**, **jpeg**, **png**, **bmp** and **gif** file types.

-I have tested this on Ubuntu Linux only.
+I have tested this on Linux only.
 I would be glad if you try it out on different operating systems and tell me if it behaves properly.
 Feel free to open issues, etc.

 ### To do

 :ballot_box_with_check: Proper handling of file types
 :ballot_box_with_check: Possibility to resize only a single image with a given full path to file
+:ballot_box_with_check: Test usage on macOS
-:white_medium_small_square: Test usage on Windows and macOS
+:white_medium_small_square: Test usage on Windows
 :white_medium_small_square: Watermarking?

 ### License